OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 December 2009.md

 ## Notable Warnings or Predictions

-- Eventual cosmic catastrophe implied in relation to the "**5D city on a hill**."
 - International travel shutdown is predicted, possibly in 8 months.
 - Shutdown will not be total or long-lasting.
 - "Wait and see" response to why airports will be shut down.

----

-## Technology and Artificial Intelligence

-- No specific discussion under this category in this session.

----

-## Contact and Alien Interactions

-- No specific discussion under this category in this session.

----

-## Spiritual Practices & Ritual

-- Lighting of three Christmas candles at session start; symbolic but not discussed further.

----

-## Genetics and Ancestry

-- No specific discussion under this category in this session.

 ---